laliberte/pyteos_air/README.rst

 VERSION HISTORY
 ^^^^^^^^^^^^^^^

-1.0.2 : Must compute f2py in setup.py.
+1.0.3 : Must compute f2py in ``setup.py`` but now using a more portable method.

 1.0.1 : Package comes with pre-computed f2py files for easier portability.